BMI Calculator for Teens

-Welcome to the BMI calculator for teens, a simple tool that allows you to calculate your teenage BMI, check if you are in the range of healthy BMI for teens, and compare your results with other teenagers.
-We will not only help you calculate you BMI for teens quickly and painlessly, but we will also teach you how to read the BMI charts for teens and what you can do to achieve your ideal BMI.
+Welcome to the BMI calculator for teens, a simple tool that allows you to calculate your teenage BMI, check if you are in the range of a healthy BMI for teens, and compare your results with other teenagers.
+We will not only help you to calculate your BMI for teens quickly and painlessly, but we will also teach you how to read the BMI charts for teens and what you can do to achieve your ideal BMI.

 What is BMI and does it matter for teens?

 Many of you probably already know what BMI is, but for those who don't, to have a complete picture, let's talk briefly about its definition.
 BMI stands for Body Mass Index and it is a measurement of a person's weight in relation to their height.
 The most widely used units are metric (that is, meters for length/height and kilograms for weight).
 This is true even in imperial countries like the USA.

 Obtaining your BMI is very simple and can be done by simply diving your weight by your height squared, as shown in the BMI formula:

 As you can see, it is not rocket science to calculate your BMI, but for those lazy amongst us (trust us, you're not alone) we have made this task even simpler with the BMI calculator for teens.
 The calculator is designed specifically for the BMI of teenagers, as it will give you extra information about how your BMI relates to this population group.
 If you desire to calculate the BMI of a person who is not a teenager, we have designed different BMI calculators for all population groups.